-Follow-Ups (Spaced Practice) for All “Training from the BACK of the Room” Classes
+Follow-Ups (Spaced Practice) for All “Training from the BACK of the Room” (TBR) Practitioner Classes

-For participants who have attended a 2-day “Training from the BACK of the Room” (TBR) class, the “real work” begins after the class is over – with “Follow-Ups,” of course!
+For participants who have attended a 2-day “Training from the BACK of the Room” (TBR) Practitioner Class, the “real work” begins after the class is over – with “Follow-Ups,” of course!

 If you’re a regular blog reader here, you already know that brain scientists call Follow-Ups “spaced practice.”
 Spaced practice (small segments practice time done over a few days, weeks, or months) is better than “massed practice” (one large chunk of practice done in one sitting).
 Spaced practice helps learners move content into long-term memory and then use the information in practical ways.

-The Follow-Ups here are for the participants of any official 2-day TBR class taught by either Sharon or one of the outstanding Certified Trainers on the TBR Certified Trainers team.
+The Follow-Ups here are for the participants of any official 2-day TBR Practitioner Class taught by one of the members of my TBR Certified Trainers team.

 Even if you did not attend a TBR class, many of the numbered activities that are listed at the bottom of this page will enhance your own classroom and online instruction.
 And, of course, you can create Follow-Ups like these for your own training programs.